Diversion Grant Award & Program Information

 PROGRAM INFORMATION

-The Jefferson County Youth Advocacy Program (JCYAP) is a collaboration with Jefferson County Family Court and Jefferson, Blount, St. Clair Mental Health Authority (JBS).
-This comprehensive program is modeled after YAP Inc. and serves high to very-high risk male juvenile offenders ages 12 to 17 who are at-risk of DYS placement.
-Program services include educational advocacy and tutoring, linking families to needs-based social services, facilitating Youth Family Team Meetings (YFTM’s), and providing support for youth and their families.
-YAP offers this alternative for young men to change their mentality and become productive citizens in our society.
+The Jefferson County Youth Advocacy Program (J.C.Y.A.P., pronounced “J‑C‑Y‑A‑P”) works in partnership with Jefferson County Family Court and the Jefferson, Blount, St. Clair Mental Health Authority (JBS, pronounced “J‑B‑S”).
+This program is based on the model used by YAP Inc. It serves boys ages 12 to 17 who are at high or very high risk of juvenile offenses and who may be placed in the Department of Youth Services (D.Y.S., pronounced “D‑Y‑S”).
+Program services include educational advocacy, tutoring, connecting families to social services that meet their needs, and leading Youth Family Team Meetings (Y.F.T.M.s, pronounced “Y‑F‑T‑M’s”).
+The program also provides ongoing support for youth and their families.
+YAP offers this alternative to help young men shift their mindset and move toward becoming productive members of their communities.

 PHYSICAL ADDRESS